andy-goryachev-oracle/Test/doc/InputMap/InputMapV3.md

 This class provides a secondary repository for the event handlers and key mappings created by the skin.
 The skin is expected to construct an instance of it attach to the control's main InputMap via InputMap.setSkinInputMap() in Skin.install().

-Most of the skins create behaviors that contain state, see [Control Class Hierarchy](https://github.com/andy-goryachev-oracle/Test/blob/main/doc/Controls/ControlsClassHierarchy.md) [1].
+Most of the skins create behaviors that contain state, see the [Control Class Hierarchy](https://github.com/andy-goryachev-oracle/Test/blob/main/doc/Controls/ControlsClassHierarchy.md) [1].
 Most frequently used skin input map is therefore SkinInputMap.Stateful, which can be obtained by calling `SkinInputMap.create()`.